The horror of modern slavery on screen

 As part of his visit, Furriel also met ILO Director-General, Guy Ryder, and was interviewed by a number of media outlets.

-He also took part in a Facebook Live video interview where he answered questions posed by viewers.
+He also took part in a Facebook Live video interview (in Spanish) where he answered questions posed by viewers.

 In addition to the Condor prizes, ‘The Boss’ has won awards in a number of countries including Chile, Mexico, Uruguay and South Korea.
 The same story is portrayed by Furriel in a short video for the 50 for Freedom campaign.